San Sebastián: Where Basque Surfers, Michelin Stars, and Mountain Fog Share the Same Bay

 Key points:

-- Mirador de Ulía: Viewpoint overlooking Zurriola beach and the Gros neighborhood
+- Mirador de Ulía: Viewpoint overlooking Zurriola beach and the Gros neighborhood.
+20 minutes from the trailhead at the end of Paseo de Berio.

-- Punta del Gabarró: Dramatic cliffs with views of the flysch rock formations
+- Punta del Gabarró: Dramatic cliffs with views of the flysch rock formations.
+The trail here is narrow and exposed—not for those with vertigo.

 San Sebastián sits at the heart of the Basque Country, where Euskara—Europe's oldest living language—remains vibrantly alive.
 Understanding this cultural context enriches any visit.